-Career Highlights: Actor and singer Jack Wagner is best known for his roles on the soap operas “General Hospital,” “The Bold and the Beautiful,” “Santa Barbara” and the popular series “Melrose Place.”
+Career Highlights: Actor and singer Jack Wagner stars as Bill Avery in Hallmark Channel’s beloved television series, “When Calls the Heart,” which finished filming its ninth season in late 2021.
+Wagner has a Netflix romantic comedy titled “Falling for Christmas” premiering later this year, and also recently starred in Hallmark movies “The Wedding March” and its’ four follow-up films over the past six years, in addition to “Love on the Vines.”
+Wagner starred in several other movies made for television, but, is best recognized for his roles on the soap operas “General Hospital,” “The Bold and the Beautiful,” “Santa Barbara” and the prime-time hit series “Melrose Place.”
 The popular star was nominated for a 2005 Emmy for Outstanding Lead Actor in “The Bold and the Beautiful” and also received rave reviews for his portrayal of Tony in the National Touring Company production of “West Side Story.”
 Wagner jumped on the entertainment scene in 1984 launching a successful recording career with his gold hit, “All I Need.”
-Wagner released other albums through the years, with his most recent “On The Porch” album in 2014.
-An accomplished golfer, Wagner is a two-time champion of the American Century Celebrity Golf Championship.
+He released other albums through the years, with his most recent “On The Porch” album in 2014.
+An accomplished golfer, Wagner is a two-time American Century Celebrity Golf Championship winner.

-Career Highlights: One of the NFL’s most dominant defensive linebackers, Brian Urlacher was elected into the Pro Football Hall of Fame in 2018.
-Urlacher, who played in 182 career NFL games, starting all but two, spent his entire 13-year career (2000-12) with the Chicago Bears.
-An eight-time Pro Bowler, Urlacher was named First-Team All-Pro four times, Second-Team All-Pro once, and was the 2005 NFL Defensive Player of the Year.
-He recorded a Bears’ team-record 1,353 tackles, 41.5 sacks, 22 interceptions, 16 fumble recoveries, and 11 forced fumbles.
-Urlacher was the first Chicago defender to lead the team in tackles in his first four NFL seasons.
-In 2006, he played a pivotal role in helping the Bears to a 13-3 record, the NFC’s top playoff seed, and two post-season victories before losing to Indianapolis 29-17 in Super Bowl XLI.
-Urlacher’s other accolades include: 2012 Ed Block Courage Award, 2007 Brian Piccolo Award, 2005 AP and Pro Football Weekly NFL Defensive Play-of-the-Year, 2001 Football Digest NFL Defensive Player-of-the-Year, and 2000 AP NFL Defensive Rookie-of-the-Year.
+Career Highlights: Considered one of the NFL’s most dominant defensive linebackers in history, Brian Urlacher was elected into the Pro Football Hall of Fame in 2018.
+The fan-favorite and popular Urlacher spent his entire 13-year NFL career with the Chicago Bears (2000-12), where he played in 182 career games, starting all but two.
+An eight-time Pro Bowler, four-time First-Team All-Pro and Second-Team All-Pro honoree, he recorded a Bears’ team-record 1,353 tackles, 41.5 sacks, 22 interceptions, 16 fumble recoveries, and 11 forced fumbles.
+Urlacher was the 2005 NFL Defensive Player of the Year, and the first Chicago defender to lead the team in tackles in his first four NFL seasons.
+In 2006, he played a pivotal role in helping the Bears to a 13-3 record, the NFC’s top playoff seed, and two post-season victories before losing to Indianapolis in Super Bowl XLI.
+Urlacher’s other accolades include: 2012 Ed Block Courage Award, 2007 Brian Piccolo Award, 2006 AP All-Pro Team, 2005 AP and Pro Football Weekly NFL Defensive Play-of-the-Year, 2001 Football Digest NFL Defensive Player-of-the-Year, and 2000 AP NFL Defensive Rookie-of-the-Year.

-Career Highlights: Joe Theismann, the former Washington Redskins star quarterback, led the team to two consecutive Super Bowls, winning the 1983 Super Bowl title.
-A 12-year NFL veteran, Theismann played 163 consecutive games for the Redskins from 1974 to 1985, and was the league’s MVP in 1983.
+Career Highlights: Former Washington Redskins star quarterback Joe Theismann led the Redskins to two consecutive Super Bowls, beating the Miami Dolphins to win the 1983 Super Bowl title.
+Theismann’s accomplishments in 1983 include being named the NFL’s Most Valuable Player, NFL Offensive Player of the Year, First-Team All-Pro, and Pro Bowl MVP.
+A 12-year NFL veteran and two-time Pro Bowler, Theismann played 163 consecutive games for the Redskins from 1974 to 1985.
 He holds Redskins records for passing yardage, completions and attempts.
-A two-time Pro Bowler, Theismann was the 1983 Pro Bowl MVP and was also the AP Offensive Player of the Year.
 Theismann was the 1982 Walter Payton Man of the Year for his community service.
-Prior to the NFL, he was a Canadian Football League star for the Toronto Argonauts (1971-73).
+Prior to the NFL, he was a two-time Canadian Football League All-Star for the Toronto Argonauts.
 An All-American at Notre Dame, Theismann led the Fighting Irish to consecutive Cotton Bowls and still holds the Irish school record for most passing yards (526) in a single game.
-Inducted into the College Football Hall of Fame in 2003, Theismann spent two seasons as an NFL analyst for CBS Sports before moving to ESPN.
-At ESPN he served as an NFL analyst and Sunday Night Football commentator for many years and also as an analyst for the NFL Network.
+Inducted into the College Football Hall of Fame in 2003, Theismann enjoyed an extensive broadcasting career as well, as he served as an NFL analyst for CBS Sports, ESPN and the NFL Network for many years.